ajread4/thm_writeups_publish/overpass_writeup_publish.md

 > Ask Paradox how he got the automated build script working and where the builds go.
   They're not updating on the website
 ```
-The note gave hints to a possible "automated build script" which points to a crontab.
+The note gave hints to a possible "automated build script" which makes me think about crontab.
 Looking at /etc/crontab:
 ```
 # /etc/crontab: system-wide crontab
 # Unlike any other crontab you don't have to run the `crontab'